pierlj/giskard_odds/README.md

 # Tell me the odds Giskard Technical Test

-This repository is an answer to the [technicaltest](https://github.com/lioncowlionant/developer-test/tree/main) from Giskard.ai.
+This repository is an answer to the [technical test](https://github.com/lioncowlionant/developer-test/tree/main) from Giskard.ai.

 The project consists in a CLI and a webapp able to compute the odds of success